Amazon Echo vs Google Home: which one should you buy?

 If you’ve ever barked commands at an unruly dog only to see it ignore you and chase your neighbour’s cat anyway, you’ll understand the frustration of supposedly smart tech that can’t understand a word you're saying.

 The Google Home and Amazon Echo pride themselves on being able to understand anyone, even if there is music playing, and our lab tests confirmed it.
-Both hubs did an excellent job recognising voice commands, though they struggled more when there were several competing voices in the room – you’ll need to tell your friends and family to keep it down when you want to chat with your hub.
+Both hubs did an excellent job recognising voice commands, as they do in our video above, though they struggled more when there were several competing voices in the room – you’ll need to tell your friends and family to keep it down when you want to chat with your hub.

 Of course the Echo or Google Home need to be within earshot of you and, unless you don’t mind shouting from the other end of the house, you’ll need to be in the same room to be heard.
 However, the Echo has an optional extra that gives it the edge over Google Home.
 You can buy a small remote that acts as a portable microphone.
 Talk into it and your Echo will hear regardless of where you are in the house.
 Don’t take it to the shops with you though - it needs to be on the same wireless network.